115 Years On...

 In 1996, the School celebrated its Centenary and commissioned a history, St Catherine's: A Centenary Celebration, by historians Dr Ian & Mrs Dorothy Hansen.
 Miss Pizzey announced her retirement from the School in 1997 and Mrs Judy McCowan was appointed.
 The following year, Illawarra, a superb 1890s mansion adjacent to the School campus was restored by the School as an additional Boarding House through a special leasing arrangement with the National Trust, owners of the property, and in 1999, the School purchased ‘Wiltondale' at 25 Heyington Place.

 Mrs Laraine Sharr served as Principal of the School from 2000 to 2007, during which time the School opened the St Catherine's Walk, underground Car Park and Piazza at the rear of Sherren House.
-In 2007, Dr Sylvia Walton AO was appointed as Principal.

 About St Catherine

 St Catherine of Alexandria is the Christian patron saint of young girls and students, nurses and of craftsmen whose work is based on a wheel, such as spinners and millers.